Adam-Behun/supervised-machine-learning/week-1-ml-start/week-1.md

     Evaluate the results by comparing human predictions with the machine predictions.
 This gives us an idea on how accurate our model is.
 `

-## 5. Training and testing datasets for regression problems.
+# Training and testing datasets for regression problems

 The differences between a training and a testing dataset is that the training dataset has values for the dependent variable as well.
 We (or the machine) can calculate the correlation between dependent and independent variables formulating an equation which can then predict future values for the dependent variable.

-## 6. Extra notes
+# Extra notes

 ### R-Squared
 - Correlation coefficient gives me how close the DV is to PDV.
 We just convert it to a percentage --> R-squared --> how accurate my model is